 The world is getting smaller every day and employees of all generations are looking for organizations to step up and make things better.
 Company reputation is increasingly becoming a differentiator in the employee value proposition and an organization’s social responsibility efforts provide a meaningful way for employees to connect to or feel connected to the efforts of their organization.
 When the talent agenda connects with the social responsibility agenda, powerful things for good can happen.
 Leaders in HR and social responsibility:this is a “to do” for you – get your teams together!
 Make it a priority for your organization, and your culture and community will reap the benefits.

 What additional winds of change are you experiencing in the Talent Landscape?
-Drop me a note at email@example.com, as I’d love to hear feedback and learnings from your own experiences.
-You might just find your thoughts and opinions included in our next issue (with your permission of course).
+Drop us a note at firstname.lastname@example.org, we love to hear feedback and learnings from your own experiences.
 Talent management is simply way too important to be put on the sidelines, so let’s keep the conversation going!